 In February 2009, we issued a total of 257,813 shares of our common stock to a university for license fees.
 These offerings and sales of shares qualified for exemption under Section 4(2) of the Securities Act of 1933 since the issuances did not involve a public offering.
 The offerings were not a public offering as defined in Section 4(2) because the offe and sale was made to an insubstantial number of persons and because of the manner of the offering.
 The offerings were done with no general solicitation or advertising by the Registrant.
 Based on an analysis of the above factors, the Registrant has met the requirements to qualify for exemption under Section 4(2) of the Securities Act of 1933 for these sales.

-Registrant has met the requirements to qualify for exemption under Section 4(2) of the Securities Act of 1933 for thes sales.

 ITEM 3.
 DEFAULTS UPON SENIOR SECURITIES

 None.

 ITEM 4.
 SUBMISSION OF MATTERS TO A VOTE OF SECURITY HOLDERS

 None.

 ITEM 5.
 OTHER INFORMATION

 None.

-50

 ITEM 6.
 EXHIBITS